Tidally induced spiral arm wraps encoded in phase space

 \item The relation between density and average velocities (and associated ridges and waves in phase space) is different for other models of spiral arms, offering a way to distinguish between different dynamical models of arms (Sect.~\ref{s_dis1}).

-\item With the realistic simulation of the interaction between Sagittarius and the Milky Way, we see that the first three pericentres of Sagittarius seem close to the impulsive and distant tide approximation in the central and intermediate regions of the disc, and thus, the dynamics follows the items above (Sect.~.\ref{s_nbod}).
+\item With the realistic simulation of the interaction between Sagittarius and the MW, we see that the first three pericentres of Sagittarius seem close to the impulsive and distant tide approximation in the central and intermediate regions of the disc, and thus, the dynamics follows the items above (Sect.~.\ref{s_nbod}).

 \item The rhythm at which new spiral arms wraps appear with time, and thus new ridges in the $R$-$V_\phi$ projection and oscillations of $V_R$ with $L_Z$, depends on the orbital frequencies of the disc through the radial dependence of \ok2.
 The number of all these phase-space features and their separation offers a means to infer at the same time the potential (essentially the circular velocity curve parameters) and the starting time and phase of the perturbation.
 We give analytical formulae for simple power law models that at a theoretical level (in pure phase mixing events) successfully recover the impact times and even disentangle impacts from different successive pericentres (Sect.~\ref{s_fre}).